 How to Use

 Tinctures can be mixed into beverages like your morning coffee or cup of tea, but work best when placed directly under the tongue.
 This way, the compounds are directly absorbed into the bloodstream via the mucous membranes, and you’re able to get an effective dose.
 If you’re looking to mix into a beverage like coffee, just be sure to add more than normal as CBD oil is not water soluble, and some of it will stick to the sides of the cup.
 Regardless of how you use, make sure to drink extra water, and keep in mind that CBD is most effective when used consistently, as it builds up in the body overtime.

 When it comes to dosing, start low and work your way up.
 As there is no standard dose, it can take a little time to discover what’s right for you.
-Try microdosing or taking the recommended amount for the tincture you’re using, and if you don’t notice the effects after a while, slowly increase your dose.
+Try taking the recommended amount for the tincture you’re using, and if you don’t notice the effects after a while, slowly increase your dose.
 After consistent use and some time adjusting, you’ll figure out what works best for you and your body.

 Consider Your Options

 Just as dosing varies from person to person, so will the tincture you prefer to use.
 With CBD, there are three different options: full-spectrum, broad-spectrum, and isolate.

 Full-spectrum means that a full range of plant cannabinoids are present in the product, including very minimal levels of THC.
 This allows you to experience the benefits of the full plant, as the compounds are able to interact with each other for a stronger effect.
 Although it’s very unlikely, there is still the small chance this could show up on a drug test, so if you work where this might be an issue, we recommend using a broad-spectrum or isolate product.